A Universal Birkhoff Theory for Fast Trajectory Optimization

-This is because the CMP implies the following\cite{ross-book, perspective,spec-alg, DIDO-arXiv,scaling}: \begin{enumerate} \item The oft quoted distinctions\cite{conway-survey,stryk-1992,cots-2017} between a direct and indirect method vanishes\cite{ross-book,perspective}; \item An equivalence between a direct and indirect method can be advantageously used for the production of significantly faster algorithms\cite{spec-alg, DIDO-arXiv}; \item Every computed solution for a specific problem can be readily tested for optimality by simple checks of key necessary conditions resulting from an application of Pontryagin's Principle\cite{ross-book,DIDO-arXiv,newBirk-part-II}; and, \item If a problem is badly scaled because of the use of engineering units, it can be quickly re-scaled for computational speed and accuracy by employing the concept of (non-canonical) designer units\cite{ross-book, scaling} made possible by covector balancing techniques\cite{scaling}. \end{enumerate} Taken all together, the promise of a universal Birkhoff PS theory for trajectory optimization with applications to RTOC is as follows: \begin{enumerate} \item The near-exponential rate of convergence of PS theory remains intact when the Lagrange interpolant is replaced by a Birkhoff interpolant.
-This fact implies the resulting scale of the Birkhoff-PS-discretized mathematical programming problem continues to be ``exponentially smaller'' when compared to non-PS methods\cite{TAC-linearizable}; \item The growth in the condition numbers of the linear algebra that underpins the resulting trajectory optimization algorithm is flattened to $\mathcal{O}(1)$ (or $\mathcal{O}(\sqrt{N})$; see \cite{newBirk-part-II}).
-This fact implies one can generate fast and accurate solutions; \item Round-off errors\cite{twist,wang} that plague the production of large differentiation matrices vanish in one fell swoop.
-This is because the Birkhoff matrices can be computed over thousands of grid points in a fast and stable manner\cite{wang,newBirk-2023}; \item Coupled with recent advancements in spectral methods\cite{Bogaert-2014,Hale-fast-comp-2013,olver-2021,Gil-2019}, even millions of grid points can be generated at an $\mathcal{O}(1)$ computational speed.
-This fact implies grid refinement can be performed ``instantaneously\cite{fastmesh}.'' \end{enumerate}
+This is because the CMP implies the following\cite{ross-book, perspective,spec-alg, DIDO:arXiv,scaling}: \begin{enumerate} \item The oft quoted\cite{conway:survey,vonStryk-92,cots-2017} distinctions between a direct and indirect method vanishes\cite{ross-book,perspective}; \item An equivalence between a direct and indirect method can be advantageously used for the production of significantly faster algorithms\cite{spec-alg, DIDO:arXiv,rossJCAM-1,ross-CD}; \item Every computed solution for a specific problem can be readily tested for optimality by simple checks of key necessary conditions resulting from an application of Pontryagin's Principle\cite{ross-book,DIDO:arXiv,newBirk-part-II}; \item If a problem is badly scaled because of the use of engineering units, it can be quickly re-scaled for computational speed and accuracy by employing the concept of (non-canonical) designer units\cite{ross-book, scaling} made possible by covector balancing techniques\cite{scaling}; and, \item The connection between the HJB equations and Pontryagin's Principle\cite{vinter,brysonHo,clarke-2013book} can be rigorously utilized for optimality proofs and practical validation of the computed solution even for nonconvex problems\cite{HJB=PP=DIDO}. \end{enumerate} Taken all together, the promise of a universal Birkhoff theory for trajectory optimization has significant implications across all of its three layers depicted in Fig.~\ref{fig:TrajOptPerspective}.
+Its applications to RTOC are as follows: \begin{enumerate} \item Theoretically, a Birkhoff interpolant offers the possibility of an infinite-order rate of convergence (see Section~\ref{sec:fast=compcomp}).
+This capability implies the resulting scale of the Birkhoff-discretized mathematical programming problem can be ``exponentially smaller'' when compared to other methods\cite{TAC:linearizable,paris-comparision-2006}; \item The growth in the condition numbers of a key matrix block of the linear algebra that underpins the accuracy of the resulting trajectory optimization algorithm is flattened to $\mathcal{O}(1)$;